-The Belgian city of Bruges is giving beer-lovers much to hop about.
-On September 16, the city will inaugurate the world’s first beer pipeline, a three-kilometre line that runs from De Halve Maan (Half Moon) brewery in the city centre to its bottling and packaging plant on the outskirts of Bruges.
+The Belgian city of Bruges has given beer-lovers much to hop about.
+In September 2016, the city inaugurated the world’s first beer pipeline, a three-kilometre line that runs from De Halve Maan (Half Moon) brewery in the city centre to its bottling and packaging plant on the outskirts of Bruges.

 De Halve Maan—located in the UNESCO World Heritage city centre—is known for two reasons: It’s Bruges’ oldest continuously working brewery, and it makes a great blonde beer called Brugse Zot.
-Until now however, the beer brewed in De Halve Maan has been transported to its bottling plant by trucks.
-But the city’s quaint, cobblestone streets is known to have some of the worst traffic in the western world.
-The new pipeline hopes to ease the tension.
-It will also allow the brewery to continue producing beer in its historic location.
+Until recently, the beer brewed in De Halve Maan has been transported to its bottling plant by trucks.
+But the city’s quaint, cobblestone streets are known to have some of the worst traffic in the western world.
+The new pipeline eases the tension.
+It also allows the brewery to continue producing beer in its historic location.

 The pipeline runs along main roads, parking lots, and historic canals in Bruges’ UNESCO World Heritage city centre.
 Photos: Neil Thompson/Flickr/Creative Commons (http://bit.ly/1jxQJMa) (canal); courtesy De Halve Maan (road)